ykargin/filekeeper/CONTRIBUTING.md

 go test -v .
 ```

-Or use the provided convenience script:
+Or use the provided convenience script, which not only runs tests but also verifies that the code can be compiled for all supported architectures (amd64, arm, arm64):

 ```bash
 ./run_tests.sh
 ```

+Note: The actual test execution only happens on your native architecture, but the script verifies that the code successfully compiles for all target architectures.

 ### Test Coverage